Camel: History

-Current data from copper smelting sites of the Aravah Valley enable us to pinpoint the introduction of domestic camels to the southern Levant more precisely based on stratigraphic contexts associated with an extensive suite of radiocarbon dates.
+Current data from copper smelting sites of the Arabah Valley enable us to pinpoint the introduction of domestic camels to the southern Levant more precisely based on stratigraphic contexts associated with an extensive suite of radiocarbon dates.
 The data indicate that this event occurred not earlier than the last third of the 10th century [BC] and most probably during this time.
 The coincidence of this event with a major reorganization of the copper industry of the region—attributed to the results of the campaign of Pharaoh Shoshenq I—raises the possibility that the two were connected, and that camels were introduced as part of the efforts to improve efficiency by facilitating trade.

 Textiles

 Desert tribes and Mongolian nomads use camel hair for tents, yurts, clothing, bedding and accessories.
-Camels have outer guard hairs and soft inner down, and the fibers are sorted by color and age of the animal.
+Camels have outer guard hairs and soft inner down, and the fibers may also be sorted by color and age of the animal.
 The guard hairs can be felted for use as waterproof coats for the herdsmen, while the softer hair is used for premium goods.
 The fiber can be spun for use in weaving or made into yarns for hand knitting or crochet.
 Pure camel hair is recorded as being used for western garments from the 17th century onwards, and from the 19th century a mixture of wool and camel hair was used.

 Military uses

 By at least 1200 BC the first camel saddles had appeared, and Bactrian camels could be ridden.
 The first saddle was positioned to the back of the camel, and control of the Bactrian camel was exercised by means of a stick.
 However, between 500 and 100 BC, Bactrian camels came into military use.
 New saddles, which were inflexible and bent, were put over the humps and divided the rider's weight over the animal.
 In the seventh century BC the military Arabian saddle evolved, which again improved the saddle design slightly.

-Military forces have used camel cavalries in wars throughout Africa, the Middle East, and into the modern-day Border Security Force (BSF) of India (though as of July 2012, the BSF planned the replacement of camels with ATVs).
+Military forces have used camel cavalries in wars throughout Africa, the Middle East, and their use continues into the modern-day within the Border Security Force (BSF) of India.
 The first documented use of camel cavalries occurred in the Battle of Qarqar in 853 BC.
 Armies have also used camels as freight animals instead of horses and mules.

 The East Roman Empire used auxiliary forces known as dromedarii, whom the Romans recruited in desert provinces.
 The camels were used mostly in combat because of their ability to scare off horses at close range (horses are afraid of the camels' scent), a quality famously employed by the Achaemenid Persians when fighting Lydia in the Battle of Thymbra (547 BC).